What is SpO2? – Pulse Oximetry – Oxygen Saturation

 Which Types of Devices Can Measure Your Oxygen Saturation Level?

-Generally speaking, there are three types of devices medical professionals use to measure a patient’s oxygen saturation levels: a multipurpose, or multiparameter, a patient monitor, a bedside or handheld pulse oximeter, or a fingertip spot-check pulse oximeter.
-The first two categories of monitors are able to continuously measure the patient and generally can display or print a graph of their oxygen saturation over time.
+Generally speaking, there are three types of devices medical professionals use to measure a patient’s oxygen saturation levels: a multipurpose or multiparameter, a patient monitor, a bedside or handheld pulse oximeter, or a fingertip spot-check pulse oximeter.
+The first two categories of monitors are able to measure the patient continuously and generally can display or print a graph of their oxygen saturation over time.
 The spot-check oximeter is designed primarily to take a snapshot recording of the patient’s saturation at a particular moment in time, so these are primarily used during checkups in clinics or doctor’s offices.

 Multiparameter monitors can include devices such as the GE CARESCAPE B650.